SSD

 What are the different types of SSDs?

-There are several types of SSDs with varying speed and connection types, including 2.5", mSATA, M.2, and PCIe.
+Several types of SSDs are available, with varying speed and connection types, including 2.5", mSATA, M.2, and PCIe.
 The following section briefly reviews each type.

-• mSATA: Short for Mini-SATA, these SSDs have a small form factor, a different connection type, and are a bare circuit board, unlike their enclosed 2.5" counterparts.
-They're a bit faster than a 2.5" SSD and are used in laptops and netbooks; devices where space is a concern.
+- mSATA: Short for Mini-SATA, these SSDs have a small form factor, a different connection type, and are bare circuit boards, unlike their enclosed 2.5" counterparts.
+They're a bit faster than a 2.5" SSD and are used in laptops and netbooks, devices where space is a concern.

 What are the speeds of the different SSDs?